tri-cods/install/guides/python.md

 ### Step 2: Run Anaconda Installer

-After the download has completed, if it doesn't open automatically, double-click on the installer file you just saved on your computer. *Click* `Continue`:
+After the download has completed, if it doesn't open automatically, double-click on the installer file you just saved on your computer.
+Click `Continue`:

 ![Screenshot: Anaconda installer: security image](/guides/images/anaconda02-5.png)

-You should then see the initial install screen. *Click* `Continue`:
+You should then see the initial install screen.
+Click `Continue`:

  ![Screenshot: initial installation image](/guides/images/anaconda03.png)

-*Click* `Continue` again:
+Click `Continue` again:

 ![Screenshot: software licence agreement image](/guides/images/anaconda04.png)

-Accept the license by *clicking* `I Agree`:
+Accept the license by clicking `I Agree`:

 ![Screenshot: licence agreement](/guides/images/anaconda05.png)

-*Click* `Install`.
+Click `Install`.
 Only change the install location if you know what you are doing:

 ![Screenshot: standard install on macintosh](/guides/images/anaconda06.png)

-*Click* `Install Microsoft VSCode`.
-If it is already installed, *click* `Continue`:
+Click `Install Microsoft VSCode`.
+If it is already installed, click `Continue`:

 ![Screenshot: menu option to also install vscode](/guides/images/anaconda08.png)

 This is the final installation window.
-Just *Click* `Close`:
+Just click `Close`:

 ![Screenshot: final installation window for anaconda](/guides/images/anaconda09.png)

-You can move the installer to the Trash to save space on your Hard Drive by *clicking* `Move to Trash`:
+You can move the installer to the Trash to save space on your hard drive by clicking `Move to Trash`:

 ![Screenshot: move to trash image](/guides/images/anaconda10.png)